flukejones/asusctl/README.md

 ```

 You may also need to activate the service for debian install.
 If running Pop!_OS, I suggest disabling `system76-power` gnome-shell extension and systemd service.

-If you would like to run this daemon on another non-ASUS laptop you can.
-You'll
-have all features available except the LED and AniMe control (further controllers
-can be added on request).
-You will need to install the alternative service from
-`data/asusd-alt.service`.

 ## Uninstalling